-Registration Authorities undergo personal information processing during the identification and validation procedure of the applicant which is treated as private.
-Personal information is generally not disclosed unless it is required by law or included in the certificate public information (for example the subject field of the certificate).
+Registration Authorities undergo personal information processing during the identification and validation procedure of the Applicant which is treated as private.
+Personal information is not disclosed unless it is required by law or included in the certificate public information (for example the subject field of the certificate) with Applicant's consent.
+If the Applicant agrees to include personal information related to personal identification described in 7.1.4.7 (Social Security Number, Personal Identification, Tax Identification, Passport Number) in the Subscriber Certificate, then this information is not considered private.